-Academy of Moving People and Images is a platform founded by filmmaker Erol Mintas, in Helsinki for mobile people - those who have arrived in Finland for different reasons, be they immigrants, asylum seekers, students, or employees.
+Academy of Moving People and Images is a platform founded by filmmaker Erol Mintas, in Helsinki for mobile people - those who have arrived in Finland for different reasons; be they displaced people, forced immigrants, students, asylum seekers, or employees.

 We aim to design a new learning model and a sustainable pedagogical platform where people who have arrived in Finland from different backgrounds get to co-work/learn together.
 We dream to contribute and initiate change to re-build a discrimination-free film industry.
 One of the main goals is to give possibilities, tools, and skills of filmmaking to mobile people.
 Through the constant exchange of knowledge/experience between Finnish/mobile filmmakers and the new participants, we hope to see a film industry that is more open and diverse.

-Within this Academy, we explore what it means to decolonise knowledge, education, and institutions to challenge the hegemony of white, European knowledge, without having a top-down approach.
+Within this Academy, we explore what it means to decolonize knowledge, education, and institutions to challenge the hegemony of white, European knowledge, without having a top-down approach.